-The main objectives are: 1) determine the relative composition of fish species and origin (naturally produced or hatchery released) contributing to the sport fishery; 2) determine what species of fish anglers prefer to catch and; 3) obtain effort and harvest information.
+The main purpose of the survey is to: 1) determine the relative composition of kokanee as it relates to age and origin (naturally produced or hatchery released) contributing to the sport fishery; and 2) determine if kokanee continue to be a preferred species to pursue and catch and; 3) obtain effort and harvest information.

-Periodic effort counts i.e. (boat counts), and roving on-lake angler interviews were used beginning in April and continuing until mid-October or until angler effort was so low that further surveys were deemed not cost effective.
+Periodic effort counts i.e. (boat counts), and roving on-lake angler interviews were used beginning in April and continuing until mid-June in an effort to temporally target the traditional time of year when anglers fish for kokanee.
+Effort and angler interviews took place in the lower Lake Chelan Basin from Wapato Point on down to the City of Chelan.
 Both effort counts and the angler interviews were scheduled on a stratified random basis.
 Strata included weekdays, weekends, A.M.
 (0700 -1400 hours) and P.M.
-(1400 - 1100 hours) time periods, upperlake (up-lake from Safety Harbor) and lower-lake (down-lake from Safety Harbor).
+(1400 - 1100 hours) time periods.
 At least two randomly chosen weekdays and one non-random weekend day, alternating between Saturday and Sunday, were sampled per week.
-Effort counts consisted of counting the number of boats observed (independently for the upper and lower portions of the lake).
-Angler interviews were designed to collect information on individual angler effort (hours fished), fish caught and kept (or released) by species, fish length, weight, scales samples; (otoliths from burbot) for age analysis; all fin clips or other identifying marks were recorded.
-Stomach samples were obtained from Chinook by offering to clean angler's fish.
-Stomachs were preserved in a 10% solution of formalin for future analysis.
-A questionnaire designed to learn angler species preference and satisfaction was handed out during interviews with a self-addressed envelope.
-Anglers were asked to answer the questions when they have time and return the questionnaire by mail.
+Effort counts consisted of counting the number of boats observed.
+Angler interviews were designed to collect information on individual angler effort (hours fished), fish caught and kept (or released), fish length, scales samples for age analysis and all fin clips or other identifying marks were recorded.

-2013 survey results; Safety Harbor down-lake to Chelan:
+2014 survey results; Safety Harbor down-lake to Chelan: